PREVIOUS: Part 3 – ACoAs – as children

 Qualities : calm, confident, courageous, creative

-MANAGER : the system’s protector, trying to be in control of every situation & relationship, to protect them from feeling hurt or rejected
+MANAGER : the internal system’s guide, trying to be in control of every situation & relationship, to keep from feeling hurt or rejected

 Aspects: caretaker, controller, judge, passive pessimist, self-critical, striver

 EXILE : holds the painful emotions isolated from the conscious Self, to protect oneself & the system.
-These can become progressively extreme, trying to be heard & to share their story
+This aspect can become progressively more extreme, loudly trying to be heard & to share their ‘story’

 Emotions : despondence, fear / terror, grief / lost, loneliness, rage, shame

-FIREFIGHTER : also protects the system, but only acts after the exile is upset, to soothe to distract oneself away from the exile
+FIREFIGHTER : also protects the system, but only acts once the exile is too upset, to soothe & distract oneself from the exile’s emotions

-Activities : driven to or immersed in – computer, diet, exercise, sex, sleep, shopping…
+Activities : driven to or immersed in Addictions – computer, diet, exercise, sex, sleep, shopping…

 NEXT: HERO role